Suzuki Guitar Information

 What is the Suzuki Program like?

 After parents complete the required Parent Education course (see below), students come twice a week: once to the individual lesson and once to group class.
-A parent (preferably the same one) is required to attend all lessons and group classes with his/her child, and to actively direct the child’s practice at home.
-If you cannot set aside 30 minutes per day for uninterrupted practice with your child, please do not enroll in Suzuki Guitar lessons.
-Your five-year-old will probably only last for 15 minutes, but s/he needs to pick the guitar up daily.
+A parent (preferably the same one) is required to attend and observe all lessons and group classes with his/her child, and to actively direct the child’s practice at home.
+Uninterrupted daily practice between parent and child is essential, and parents are encouraged to strive for 4 minutes of practice for each year of the child's age (e.g. - 20 minutes per day for a 5-year-old child).

 Unalterable Parental Commitments (courtesy of Frank Longay)